Vortezz/Vortezz/README.md

 ### Contact me

-You can contact me by email at `contact@vortezz.dev`, by filling a form at https://vortezz.dev/contact or by phone at `+33 6 52 22 08 52` (tax rates for France apply)
+You can contact me by email at [contact@vortezz.dev](mailto:contact+github@vortezz.dev) or by phone at `+33 6 52 22 08 52` (standard French rates apply).

 ### Main projects

-Here is a selection of my main personal projects :
+Here is a selection of my main personal projects: